sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_perl_client.rst

 * the first argument must be the name of the script; so in the example above, the argument is 'example_pilotjob.pl'
 * the input sandbox must at least contain the two PerlToPoS perl modules and the name of the pilot job script

 We create a job submission file which will start the processing on 5 nodes.
-Replace <your VO name> with the name of your virtual organisation.
+Replace <your VO name> with the name of your Virtual Organization.

 .. code-block:: bash

     # example JDL file for the square computation
     Type                         = "Job";
     JobType                      = "Parametric";
-    VirtualOrganisation          = "<your VO name>";
+    VirtualOrganization          = "<your VO name>";
     DefaultNodeShallowRetryCount = 5;

     # Parametrization.